jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 ag-Grid have introduced a new Alpine theme.

 This has neceesistated some slight changes to AdapTable theming as a result.

 Make sure you specify your theme in your html, on the grid container element - it should be either `ag-theme-alpine` or `ag-theme-balham` (since they are the only themes that have a dark variant).
 We then detect this theme, and apply the corresponding dark theme, when it is selected from theme theme toolbar.

-AdapTable Angular wrapper - introduced `agGridTheme` property - defaults to `"balham"`

 ## React Wrapper Changes

-With v7 of `AdapTable`, which works with agGrid 23, the React wrapper was updated.
+In order to work seamlessly with agGrid 23, the React Wrapper was updated.

-Here is a quick summary of the changes (for full information see the [React Wrapper])(https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable-react-aggrid/README.md):
+Here is a quick summary of the changes - for fuller information see the [React Wrapper Read Me](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable-react-aggrid/README.md):

- * you now have to render `<AgGridReact>` component yourself - although most ag-grid properties can be passed into the component via props, **you have to make sure you pass the `"gridOptions"` object** as a prop to the `<AgGridReact>` component
+* The `<AgGridReact>` component now needs to be rendered explicitly.
+Note: although most ag-grid properties can be passed into the component via props, **you have to make sure you pass the `gridOptions` object** as a prop to the `<AgGridReact>` component

- * **you have to pass the same `"gridOptions"` object to the `<AdaptableReactAggrid>` component as well** - in this way, `<AdaptableReactAggrid>` and `<AgGridReact>` are connected to the same agGrid instance.
+* **The same `gridOptions` object must be passed to the `<AdaptableReactAggrid>` component as well**: in this way, `<AdaptableReactAggrid>` and `<AgGridReact>` are connected to the same agGrid instance.

+* Theming now needs to be set expliclity (and not via a prop to `<AdaptableReactAggrid>` as before).
+This will typically be done by wrapping the `<AgGridReact>` component in a `div` element with the class set to that of the required ag-Grid theme (e.g. 'ag-theme-apline').

 ```jsx

 <div